db-auto/db-auto/code/modules/dbpath/README.md

 # dbpath

-Automation of database scripts: turning results to jq to simply scripting for support and diagnostics
+Helps with automation of database scripts.
+Makes it much easier to query a database using an approach like jpath or xpath.
+Can be called from command line/scripts and produces either column data or json for tools like jq.

 ## Getting started

 ```shell
 npm install -g dbpath